Cambridge University Press Award 5 July 2023

 Winter Pressures on the NHS & Social Care 2 February 2023

 Every year there are grim stories of ambulances queueing outside hospitals; long delays in responding to emergency 999 calls; patients enduring hours on trolleys in corridors because of the lack of bed capacity on wards., and delays in discharging patients home from hospital.
-These are are all too familiar.
+These are all too familiar.
 This winter has seen such events intensify and reach record levels, but every winter bears witness to similar challenges.

 Solutions are also familiar: improved patient flow; increased capacity; better streamlined discharge processes; more joined up working between health and social care, and greater focus on hospital admission avoidance and health prevention.
 But these are not magic bullets.
 In this blog for IPC at Oxford Brookes I explore the issues and challenges.